How much should retirees withdraw from their traditional 401(K) or IRA?

 If you don’t take the required amount you are at risk of an excise penalty equal to 50% of the amount you should have withdrawn but did not.
 This is the simple part.
 The difficult part is the decision whether you should withdraw only the required amount or more.

 Another challenging question is when to start making withdrawals.
-There is a 20 year gap between the age of 59 ½ when distributions are allowed and the age of 70 ½ when they become mandatory.
+There is an 11 year gap between the age of 59 ½ when distributions are allowed and the age of 70 ½ when they become mandatory.

 How do pension distributions get taxed?
 Tax Deferral Explained.